Deformations of pairs of Kleinian singularities: Introduction

 \subsection{Acknowledgments}

-I would like to thank Ivan Losev for formulation of the problem, stimulating discussions and for remarks on the preious versions of this paper.
+I would like to thank Ivan Losev for formulation of the problem, stimulating discussions and for remarks on the previous versions of this paper.
+I am grateful to Pavel Etingof for his help with rewriting section~\ref{InjSec}.
 The paper is supported by «Native towns», a social investment program of PJSC «Gazprom Neft»